-For the dynamic parallel-access, we see that the transmission rate achieved is close to the transmission rate of the fastest server, which is equal to the transmission rate of the modem link.
-The fact that with a dynamic parallel-access the transmission rate obtained is always slightly higher than the transmission rate offered by the fastest server is due to the idle times between block requests.
-Next, we study the performance of a dynamic parallel-access that uses pipelining to avoid idle times.
+For the dynamic parallel-access, we see that the obtained transmission rate is close to the transmission rate of the fastest server, which is equal to the transmission rate of the modem link.
+However, with a dynamic parallel-access the transmission rate obtained is always slightly higher than the transmission rate offered by the fastest server.
+This is due to the idle times between block requests.
+The